nchristie/robogo/docs/write_up/project_report_text.md

 ## I. Introduction
 #### i.
 Background
 The ancient Chinese two-player board game Go has attracted media attention in recent years following Google's success in writing Artificial Intelligence capable of beating the world's best human Go player (Cook, 2016).
 While there are many resources to play Go online both against other humans and against computers (Sensei's Library, n.d.), there are fewer resources featuring computer opponents aimed at assisting beginners to understand the basic rules.
 Gomoku is a game played on a Go board in which the aim is to place five stones in a row, horizontally, vertically or diagonally before one's opponent manages to get five in a row, but it loses much of the rest of the game logic, including captures (Wikipedia Contributors, 2022).
 The Robogo project aims to implement a new variation of Gomoku in which all the rules of the game of Go are maintained aside from the scoring method, which is simplified down to: the winner is the first to get five stones in a row vertically or horizontally (not diagonally).
 The human player will play against a computer allowing them to learn how moves and captures work on a Go board without needing to find a knowledgeable human opponent.
 While there are resources to play Gomoku against computers online (gomokuonline.com, n.d, gomoku.yjyao.com, n.d.) on investigation I could not find this unusual variation in which capture rules are upheld available and therefore it represents a new offering to the Go playing world.
 At present Robogo is partially implemented: the game is currently played on a five-by-five board, with a win condition of four stones in a row either horizontally or vertically (not diagonally).
 Capture and Ko rules are yet to be implemented in the game.
 The computer blocks the human from winning in most circumstances, and this has been achieved by using minimax with alpha-beta pruning.
 In the following report I will explain how I brought Robogo to its current state, and the next steps anticipated in its development.

+#### ii.
+Terminology
+This section of the report will cover some terms common in the game of Go.
+- Stone: a player's piece, can be black or white
+- Group: a collection of stones which are touching on the board
+- Capture: when a stone or group of stones is surrounded on all sides they become the prisoners of the opponent
+- Ko rule: the board must not return to an identical state during gameplay.
+This rule prevents the game from stalling
+- Intersection: stones are played not within the lines of the grid, but on the cross-shapes which are made by the lines, these are known as intersections
+- Liberty: a stone or group of stones which are yet to be captured have free spaces around them horizontally and vertically, these are known as liberties.
+Once a group has zero liberties it is captured
+- Jump: a move in the game which doesn't connect to a stone, but is some one or more places away
+- Connecting move: a move in the game which links directly to another stone either horizontally or vertically
 ## II.
 Literature Review
 #### i.
 Language and framework
 The decision to write Robogo in Python was based on two things - firstly the popularity of the language; 58% of respondents to the StackOverflow 2022 developer survey said they had 'done extensive development work' in Python over the last year or 'want to work in' Python over the next year (Stack Overflow, 2022), and secondly its status as a back-end language, therefore suitable for the most significant feature of this project which was allowing a computer to play the game.